barlog-m/spt-andern/README.md

 ## Known issues

-* If you close game client with Alt+F4 you have to restart server becouse mod stops working.
+* If you close game client with Alt+F4 you have to restart server because mod stops working.
 * Mod does not work with [Algorithmic Level Progression](https://hub.sp-tarkov.com/files/file/1400-algorithmic-level-progression/)